 Global warming is a fact.
 It is no longer a problem of the future: it is a situation that must be stopped immediately.
 Its effects can be seen everyday, and there are many studies that verify the seriousness of this matter.
-Some of the consequences are the increase in rainfall and heavy storms and in water level, which leads to frequent flooding.
-Resources are running out extremely fast and the reality is that we are experiencing major climate change already.
+Some of the consequences are the increase in rainfall and heavy storms and in water level, which all lead to frequent flooding.
+Resources are running out extremely fast and the reality is that we are experiencing major climate changes already.

 Last January, this exhibition was presented at the Es Baluard, Museum of Modern and Contemporary Art of Palma, on the occasion of the celebration of its 16th anniversary.
-Opened on January 30, 2004, this museum has a reserve of more than 700 artworks linked to artists from the Islands and / or international reference.
+Opened on January 30, 2004, this museum has a selection of over 700 artworks linked to artists from the Islands and / or international reference.

-For this event, the museum aimed to invite us to reflect on the memory of space and the urgencies of the climate change of our contemporaneity, and the concept of Phasing Rain fitted perfectly.
-At the building level, it was possible to transform the old freshwater cistern that reached the entire neighborhood of the Mount of Sant Pere and that is currently part of the Es Baluard Cultural Complex, in an exhibition of a dialogue between the architectural past and the present.
+For this event, the museum invited us to reflect on the memory of space and the urgencies of the climate change in our world today, and the concept of Phasing Rain was perfect.
+As for the building, it was possible to transform the old freshwater cistern that reached the entire neighborhood of the Mount of Sant Pere and that is currently part of the Es Baluard Cultural Complex, into an exhibition of a dialogue between the architectural past and the present.

 In turn, Steve Reich’s minimalist work “It’s Gonna Rain” acts as a source of inspiration.
 Steve Reich used the speech of Brother Walter, who in turn was talking about the flood in the Bible and Noah’s Ark to warn society about the possible end of the world due to the Cold War in the 1960s.
 Reich used two magnetic tapes to repeat identical speech loops in stereo, and with the accidental differences between speed reproductions, explored spatial experiences in binaural hearing and phase change.